cassiebuhler/cassiebuhler.github.io/_pages/projects.md

 </style>

-I co-develop conservation decision-support tools that help decide where to protect, where to invest, and how to track policy progress — across the efforts below.
+I co-develop conservation decision-support tools across the efforts below, spanning policy, regional, and organizational collaborations.
+These tools help decide where to protect, where to invest, and how to track policy progress.

 ### California 30x30